tobias-zucali/jamstack-static-generated-app/README.md

   - there are endless alternative providers, e.g. [AWS Lambda](https://aws.amazon.com/lambda/features/), [Google Cloud Functions](https://cloud.google.com/functions/), [Azure Functions](https://aws.amazon.com/lambda/features/)
   - the service is a [cost factor](https://www.netlify.com/pricing/#functions)
 - [Node.js](https://nodejs.org)
+  - limitations like lack of multi-threading are not relevant for lambda functions as each of them is invoked in its own process
   - it is just comfortable to write server- and clientside code in the same language
-  - limitations like lack of multi-threading are not relevant for lambda functions as each of them is invoked in its own process
   - there are great libraries for GraphQL available for Node.js
-  - the language for the server side code needs to be chosen after the full requirements of the backend (database, ) are available

 ## 🤔 TODO:
 - build a similar project with [Angular](https://angular.io) using [Angular Universal](https://angular.io/guide/universal)